SonarX-Team/sonarmeta-v4.2-contract/README.md

 Blockchain tokenization offers the ability to concretize and capture abstract value, and provides everyone with a fair investment opportunity, allowing for transparent asset tracking and accurate distribution of returns.
 Investment is not limited to currency; it can be any abstract entity, such as VIEWs of a tweet, video editing skills, team collaboration, and more.
 Leveraging these capabilities, we can closely integrate with the current creative economy, bringing people together, ensuring unimpeded value flow, and providing each person with their deserved returns.
 Ultimately, it unleashes a significant amount of untapped potential.

 The immense value nurtured by the IP culture industry comes from a vast community of creators.
 We do not wish for these values to be monopolized by centralized platforms, subject to arbitrary exploitation, as relying on any centralized platform to be objective, fair, and efficient is an uncertain prospect.
 Existing platforms follow hierarchical structures, making it challenging for lower-tier creators to uphold their rights.
 Even if they manage to do so, the speed and cost are not optimistic.
 However, blockchain serves not only as a means of authentication but also as a highly concurrent, objective, transparent, and efficient method.
 It can automatically and rapidly address the rights and profit issues of a large number of creators without overlooking small IPs.

+## Next step? v4.3

+We are preparing the tokenomics of authorization tokens for the upcoming v4.3 release.
+Please hang tight to see our latest updates!